feketedev/FS20-SaiMFD/README.md

 Currently the only way of customization is by code - but it's aimed to be mostly readable and easily extensible with new simulation variables.
 The whole configuration of Page contents and LED effets is contained within the single file [FSMfd/Configurator.cpp](FSMfd/Configurator.cpp).
 I think it's manageable with very minimal experience in any kind of programming just by following existing patterns -
-albiet the text alignments on MFD are not fully straitforward; and the process requires recompiling this plugin.
+albiet the text alignments on MFD are not fully straitforward; also the process requires recompiling this plugin.

 To do so you'll need to install the MSFS SDK, accessible from the dev menu in the game.
 After that, either re-import their build properties